aws/karpenter-provider-aws/designs/odcr.md

       type: String | None
 status:
   capacityReservations:
-    - # AvailabilityZone of the Capacity Reservation
+    - # AvailabilityZone for the Capacity Reservation
       availabilityZone: String
-      # Available Instance Count of the Capacity Reservation
+      # Available Instance Count for the Capacity Reservation
       availableInstanceCount: Integer
       # The time at which the Capacity Reservation expires.
 When a Capacity
       # Reservation expires, the reserved capacity is released and you can no longer
       # launch instances into it.
 The Capacity Reservation's state changes to expired
       # when it reaches its end date and time.
       endTime: String | None
-      # ID of the Capacity Reservation
+      # id for the Capacity Reservation
       id: String
       # Indicates the type of instance launches that the Capacity Reservation accepts.
 The options include:
       #   - open: